About the course

-You are strongly encouraged to contact a prospective supervisor before you apply to discuss the viability of your proposed research and whether supervision can be offered for your project.
+You are strongly encouraged to contact a prospective supervisor, who should be a member of the teaching staff of the Oriental Institute, before you apply to discuss the viability of your proposed research and whether supervision can be offered for your project.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.